PURDUE STAFF GOLF LEAGUE – OFFICIAL RULES

 E. PLAYING RULES

-2. Triple Bogey Limit.
-There will be a maximum score of triple bogey on each hole.
-If a player’s “double bogey” attempt is not holed out, the player will pick-up their ball and receive a “triple bogey” on that hole.
-For example, on the par 4 2nd hole Player A is chipping their sixth (6) shot just off the green.
-The shot does not go in the hole and therefore Player A will pick-up their ball and take a triple bogey seven (7) on the 2nd hole.
+- Double Par Limit.
+There will be a maximum score of “Double Par” on each hole (Par 3= 6, Par 4 = 8, Par 5 = 10).
+If a player has not holed out prior to “double par” the player will pick-up their ball and receive a score of “double par”.
+For example, on the par 4 2nd hole Player A is chipping their seventh (7) shot just off the green.
+The shot does not go in the hole and therefore Player A will pick-up their ball and take a eight (8) on the 2nd hole because eight (8) is “double par” on a Par 4.

 - Play the ball as near as possible to the spot from which both players agree the ball should be.